×

 Be one with the nature at Ngorongoro.

 The wildlife experience offered by the Ngorongoro Crater all year round seldom fails to impress.
 Aside from a slight seasonal shift in the population during the Great Migration that takes place beyond the crater, the wildlife has little incentive to leave the area, with abundant food and water for both predators and prey.
+The total population of large mammals is estimated to be in the region of 25000 individuals.

 With such a concentration of animals and a generally flat terrain with dense bush restricted to the base of the surrounding slopes, the wildlife is easy to spot, especially after the rains when the green grass renders most camouflage temporarily obsolete.